Heroku Teams

 Table of Contents

-Heroku Teams (previously “Heroku Team Organizations”) provides a collaboration environment for you and your workgroup.
+Heroku Teams (previously called “Heroku Team Organizations”) provides a collaboration environment for you and your workgroup.
 You can invite other Heroku users, purchase and configure resources, assign permissions, delegate administration, and set up unified billing for every Heroku resource your Team uses.

 Heroku Teams is simple, effective support for small to medium groups building important projects.

-Setting up your Heroku Team
+Setting Up Your Heroku Team

-The set-up flow for each team you create will invite you to name your team and confirm your identity by entering credit card information.
-Teams can be renamed in the future from the “Settings” tab of your Dashboard.
+In the setup flow for each Team you create, you name your team and confirm your identity by entering your credit card information.
+You can rename your teams from the Settings

-Pricing and limits
+Pricing and Limits

-Managing permissions
+Managing Permissions

 Static Permissions are pre-grouped and fixed to provide for three roles: admin, member, and collaborator.